codemastersolucoes/laravel-visitor-tracker/README.md

 ## Manually Fetching and Displaying Statistics

-In case you are not content with the provided views, you can use the `Voerro\Laravel\VisitorTracker\Facades\VisitStats` class to fetch the statistics data and then make your own controller and views to display this data.
+In case you are not content with the provided views, you can use the `CodeMaster\Laravel\VisitorTracker\Facades\VisitStats` class to fetch the statistics data and then make your own controller and views to display this data.

 Take a look at the controller located at `src/Controllers/StatisticsController.php` to understand how to work with the class, it's pretty simple.
 The original class is located at `src/VisitStats.php` and all the methods inside are documented, in case you need more insights.